 The report Social inequalities examines the distribution of freedoms and opportunities among individuals and population subgroups in Europe.
 It reports on social inequalities in four critical areas of life: health, standard of living, productive and valued activities, and individual, family and social life.

-A fourth report on Trends in quality of life [the full report is forthcoming] makes use of the three waves of the EQLS in 2003, 2007 and 2011 (with some additional research in 2012) to describe the longer term evolution of quality of life in Europe.
+The Quality of life in Europe: Trends 2003‑2012 report makes use of the three waves of the EQLS in 2003, 2007 and 2011 (with some additional research in 2012) to describe the longer term evolution of quality of life in Europe.
 While the quality of family and social life remained high and quite stable over the period, satisfaction with health declined, particularly for those on the lowest incomes.

-Alongside these in-depth reports, two EQLS policy briefs have been produced on specific aspects of quality of life and the policy issues relating to them.
+Alongside these in-depth reports, four EQLS policy briefs have been produced on specific aspects of quality of life and the policy issues relating to them.

 - Household over-indebtedness in the EU: The role of informal debts looks at issues around borrowing money from relatives and friends, in the context of overall debt problems in Europe;